Starting primary or junior/middle school in September 2020

 Parents and carers who receive certain benefits may be eligible for either pupil premium funding or free school meals.
 Enquiries about free school meals should be made direct to individual schools.

 Children with Special Educational Needs (SEN)

-Find out what support is available for a child with special education needs.
 If you have any queries about your child’s special needs or wish to request a leaflet explaining the transfer process, please contact the SEN casework team.